XilinJia/Podcini/README.md

 [<img src="./images/external/getItf-droid.png" alt="F-Droid" height="50">](https://f-droid.org/packages/ac.mdiq.podcini.R/)
 [<img src="./images/external/amazon.png" alt="Amazon" height="40">](https://www.amazon.com/%E8%B4%BE%E8%A5%BF%E6%9E%97-Podcini-R/dp/B0D9WR8P13)

-#### Podcini.R 6.6 introduces the powerful feature of synthetic podcasts, enables the receiving/handling shared single media as well as playlist and podcast from Youtube and YT Music, for more see the Youtube section below or the changelogs.
+#### Podcini.R version 6.5 as a major step forward brings YouTube contents in the app.
+Channels can be searched, received from share, subscribed.
+Since 6.5, podcasts, playlists as well as single media from Youtube and YT Music can be shared to Podcini.
+For more see the Youtube section below or the changelogs
 That means finally: [Nessun dorma](https://www.youtube.com/watch?v=cWc7vYjgnTs)
-#### Podcini.R version 6.5 as a major step forward brings YouTube channels in the app.
-They can be searched, received from share, subscribed and played from within Podcini.
-For more see the Youtube section below or the changelogs
 #### For Podcini to show up on car's HUD with Android Auto, please read AnroidAuto.md for instructions.
 #### If you are migrating from Podcini version 5, please read the migrationTo5.md file for migration instructions.